 Update: check out new post with updated instructions over here.

-Recently I found back my copy of Sacrifice (Gamespot link).
+Recently I found my old copy of Sacrifice (Gamespot link).
 I really like this game because it reminds me of Jullian Gollop‘s Chaos.
 (Has anyone ever played this game on the Spectrum?)
-It’s a bunch of wizards fighting it out.
+Basically, it’s a bunch of wizards fighting it out.

 Install went fine, I start the game and… I get an error thrown into my face.
-“Not enough Virtual Memory” or something like that (I should actually write the exact error message down so people Googling for a fix will find the following solution).
+“Not enough Virtual Memory”.

-After reading on various message boards I found that the best solution someone could come up with was: “completely disable all virtual memory”.
+After reading on various message boards I found that the best solution was to “completely disable all virtual memory”.
 So I did, and now the game worked.
 But I did not want to sacrifice (pun intended if you will) my virtual memory.
 And thus I did not play the game for another week or so.

 I was just about to uninstall it when a friend of mine tried to install another old game on a fairly new machine: Championship Manager 01-02, which also gave an “hey you do not have enough RAM”-error.